 The average Dubai business pays for a CRM twice.
 Once to buy the licence.
 Once to fix the mess the first agency left behind.
-Here is what nobody tells you before you sign.
+If you are shopping for a CRM Dubai businesses can actually use day to day, here is what nobody tells you before you sign.

 The 5 ways businesses overpay